theonej/theonej.github.io/_posts/2023-08-06-similarity-search-api.md

 # Vector Text Embeddings

 ##### NOTE:
-This post is the second in a series that outlines how to build a search engine for fast similartiy search using vector databases and vector embedding techniques
+This post is the second in a series that outlines how to build a search engine for fast similarity search using vector databases and vector embedding techniques

 ## Summary